vista-art/fragmentcolor/docs/guides/building-apps/rust-with-app.md

 # }
 ```

-`Camera::look_at` mutates the same Arc-shared backing — the propagation
+`Camera::look_at` mutates the same Arc-shared backing.
+The propagation
 hook updates every shader and the Pass-level camera snapshot inline, so
 the next frame renders the new view without re-adding the camera.